 The inspiration for this raw banana cheesecake came from a dessert menu I created for a restaurant recently.
-One of the new desserts was a banana cheesecake – the standard dairy, sugar and gluten full kind.
-But it was so delicious it got me thinking….
+One of the new desserts was a banana cheesecake – only, it was the standard dairy, sugar and gluten kind.
+It was so delicious though, it got me thinking….

-Surely I could create a raw version which used only the bananas as the sweetener?!
+Surely there must be a way to create a raw version of this cheesecake which only uses bananas as the sweetener?!